118 Quotes

 Pope Pius IX (Pope (1846–1878)) January 6, 1873 Quartus Supra Source ↗

-Context: Article quotes Pius IX on the Apostolic See’s right concerning bishops.
+Context: Pius IX on the Apostolic See's right concerning bishops.
+Relevant to SSPX arguments over whether emergency circumstances can bypass Roman confirmation or appointment.

 SSPX Source